-Flood Maps and Flood Insurance
+10.3 Flood Maps and Flood Insurance

-New Flood Maps for Syracuse Issued in November 2016
+10.3.1 New Flood Maps for Syracuse Issued in November 2016

-In the early 2000's, the Federal Emergency Management Agency (FEMA) restudied the flood risks for Syracuse streams and provided revised floodmaps to Syracuse for review.
-After several successful appeals by Syracuse to reduce the floodzones, FEMA finalized the maps in 2016, and the Syracuse Common Council adopted the new floodmaps in September 2016.
-The new floodmaps became effective in November 2016.
-If the floodmaps had not been adopted, Syracuse risked losing membership in the National Flood Insurance Program which would have eliminated federally subsidized flood insurance for residents, and also would have risked Syracuse's ability to receive federal funding for flood-related disasters.
+In the early 2000's, the Federal Emergency Management Agency (FEMA) restudied the flood risks for Syracuse streams and provided revised flood maps to Syracuse for review.
+After several successful appeals by Syracuse to reduce the flood zones, FEMA finalized the maps in 2016, and the Syracuse Common Council adopted the new flood maps in September 2016.
+If the flood maps had not been adopted, Syracuse risked losing membership in the National Flood Insurance Program (NFIP) which would have eliminated federally subsidized flood insurance for residents, and also would have risked Syracuse's ability to receive federal funding for flood-related disasters.